ctfs/write-ups-2014/ghost-in-the-shellcode-2014/cave-of-nope/README.md

 To avoid getting killed by the Spider Queen, you could hack the _Wine_ item modifier, so that drinking wine makes you invulnerable (instead of just slightly boosting your damage resistance).

+The flag is `At least it wasnt full of Creepers`.

 ## Other write-ups

 * <http://balidani.blogspot.com/2014/01/ghost-in-shellcode-2014-pwn-adventure-2.html>